int19h/jbomohi/dict/tolku'arka/comments.md

 And, yes, I know that they are zi'evla, but the "-tol-" means something.
 Ultimately, though, it is just my preference.
 I am not going downvote.

+## 2015-08-13T12:09:10Z — gleki (comment 2436, on definition 67530, in reply to 2434)

+Re: *cringing*

+krtisfranks wrote:
+> spheniscine wrote:
+> > Maybe -dut- from {dukti} is better?
+>
+>
+> I like that more. :)
+>
+> And, yes, I know that they are zi'evla, but the "-tol-" means something.
+> Ultimately, though, it is just my preference.
+I am not going downvote.

+I think {to'e} is fine.
+In future one may describe what is the scale here.